Today's Articles

 Bessie Burke

-*The birth of Bessie Bruington Burke in 1891 is marked on this date.
+*This date marks the birth of Bessie Bruington Burke in 1891.
 She was a Black educator and administrator from Los Angeles, California.

-She began at Holmes Elementary School and became the principal (and the first Black in L.A.) in 1918.
+She began at Holmes Elementary School and became the principal (and the first Black in L.A.)
+1918.
 In 1938, Burke held the same position at Nevin Avenue School.
-She was a distinguished humanitarian and respected educator and academic administrator.
-Burke served with several civic organizations, including the YWCA, Native California Club, Wilfandel, and Delta Sigma Theta Sorority, and the NAACP.
+She was a distinguished humanitarian, respected educator, and academic administrator.
+Burke served with several civic organizations, including the YWCA, Native California Club, Wilfandel, Delta Sigma Theta Sorority, and the NAACP.

-She was positioned in influential, powerful, and redeeming responsibilities for over forty years in California.
-Bessie Burke died in 1968.
+For over forty years, Bessie Burke was positioned in influential, powerful, and redeeming responsibilities in California.
+She died in 1968.

 To Become an Elementary School Teacher